mavlink/MAVSDK-docs/en/contributing/build.md

    ```
    root*81ebe14d0c1a:~/Dronecore#
    ```
-1. In the terminal you can build DroneCore using the normal Linux `make` commands:
+1. In the terminal you can build the SDK using the normal Linux `make` commands:
    ```sh
    # Build the C++ library
    make default